dina-web-nrm/dina-collections/packages/models/src/core/legacyData/description.md

 ### Notes

 Legacy data is treated as read-only data.
-It can be in any JSON format, but is normally added as an onordered list of name–value pairs.
+It can be in any JSON format, but is normally added as an unordered list of name–value pairs.